Maximum satisfiability problem: Example

 where $\epsilon >0$, the (1-1/e)-approximation will set each variable to True with probability 1/2, and so will behave identically to the 1/2-approximation.
 Assuming that the assignment of x is chosen first during derandomization, the derandomized algorithms will pick a solution with total weight $3+\epsilon$, whereas the optimal solution has weight $4+\epsilon$.

+State of the art

+The state-of-the-art algorithm is due to Avidor, Berkovitch and Zwick, and its approximation ratio is 0.7968.
+They also give another algorithm whose approximation ratio is conjectured to be 0.8353.

 Solvers

 Many exact solvers for MAX-SAT have been developed during recent years, and many of them were presented in the well-known conference on the boolean satisfiability problem and related problems, the SAT Conference.
 In 2006 the SAT Conference hosted the first MAX-SAT evaluation comparing performance of practical solvers for MAX-SAT, as it has done in the past for the pseudo-boolean satisfiability problem and the quantified boolean formula problem.